The Jetters are an intergalactic police force

 - Big Brother Mentor: Mighty.
 And later, Zero.Sadly, both fall prey to the Mentor Occupational Hazard.

-- Big Ol' Eyebrows: Mighty; aside from height, this is about the only thing that distinguishes White Bomber from him.
+- Big Ol' Eyebrows: Mighty; aside from height and boots, this is about the only thing that distinguishes White Bomber from him.

 - Break the Cutie: Both White Bomber and Shout get this around the halfway point on discovering Mighty's death.